 After spending the last evening on the beach you can head to Campot, a town located a few hours away from Sihanoukville.
 Campot is a sleepy town comfortably lying next to Preaek Teuk Chhu River.
 The city is filled with yellow colonial buildings and dusty roads.
-It’s not a place to go sightseeing but rather just relax, enjoy the atmosphere and meet some friendly locals.
-And have great food, of course.
+It’s not a place to go sightseeing but rather just relax, enjoy the atmosphere and meet some friendly locals while tasting some amazing Cambodian food.
 Surprisingly, this small, forgotten place is becoming a home for more expats in recent years.

-Kampot is an example of the amazing countryside of Cambodia.
-If you’re a person that can find the beauty in the chaos and the charm in the lack of development, Kampot is a must for you.
-After spending a day at Kampot it’s time to head to Bokor, one of Cambodia’s most beautiful hill stations.
-The view from the top of the hill is simply amazing.
-And Bokor is one of the best paragliding spots in Southeast Asia.
-It’s pretty cheap too: you can do it for $35-$40.
+Kampot is an example of the Cambodia’s dazzling countryside.
+After seeing the hustle and bustle of Phnom Penh, the busy touristy streets of Siem Reap, and the crazy nightlife of Sihanoukville, visiting Kampot will feel quite refreshing.
+After spending a day relaxing at this beautiful small town, you can head to Bokor, one of Cambodia’s most beautiful hill stations.
+The view from the top of the hill is simply amazing and this town happens to be one of the best paragliding spots in Southeast Asia.
+It’s pretty cheap too; you can do it for only $35-$40 per hour.

 Day 14: Relax at the beach one last time

-From Bokor, you can head back to Campot and take a bus towards the last destination.
+To round up your two weeks in Cambodia, head back to Kampot and take a bus towards the last destination.
 Kep is a small seaside resort town located only a few dusty roads and several rice fields away from Campot.
-The history of this town is really interesting.
-It used to be the top vacation spot in Cambodia for the elites until the emergence of the Khmer Rouge.
-After that, all the fancy villas, and the whole town, as a matter of fact, was completely destroyed.
+The history of this town is really interesting; it used to be the top vacation spot in Cambodia for the elites until the emergence of the Khmer Rouge.
+After that, all the fancy villas, and the whole town, as a matter of fact, were completely destroyed.